 - Hire an Approved Scanning Vendor (ASV) to assess website and server vulnerability.

 Additionally, retail merchants need to comply with 12 separate requirements in six individual categories.
-The NDB Advisory maps out these PCI standards:

 BUILD AND MAINTAIN A SECURE NETWORK